reshmabanumd15/Araku-tek--Data-Ingestion-Transformation-Pipeline-Customer-Analytic/README.md

-# Data Ingestion & Transformation Pipeline – Customer Analytics (Pro Edition)
+# Data Ingestion & Transformation Pipeline – Customer Analytics

 This repository is a **production-style** scaffold for an analytics pipeline with realistic volume and moving parts.